gbif/ssg-gb27/content/en.md

 imageLink: https://www.gbif.org/occurrence/1305144115
 ---

-# GB27 United States of America
+# GB27 United States of America Mortens test

 _<p align="center">The 27th meeting of the GBIF Governing Board and associated events Leiden, the Netherlands